rilldata/rill/README.md

 ```
 bash scripts/example-project.sh
 ```
+The Data Modeler UI will be available at http://localhost:8080.

 If you close the example project and want to restart it, you can do so by running:
 ```
 npm run cli --silent -- start --project ../data-modeler-example